FamilySearch/pewpew/README.md

 ![Release](https://github.com/FamilySearch/pewpew/workflows/Release/badge.svg)

 ## Changelog
+### v0.5.7
+Bugfix:
+- Fix regression in v0.5.6 where pewpew does not sleep properly between endpoint calls, effectively disregarding any load limits.

 ### v0.5.6
 Changes:
 - Add `headers_all` property to both `request` and `response` to allow the access of multiple header values which share the same header name.